CircuitVerse/CircuitVerseDocs/docs/testbench.md

 ![](images\testbench\wrong_test_case.png)

 Here I have provided a wrong test case in case 2 which is responsible for this unexpected behavior .
-So you must always recheck your test cases before using it in order to correctly stimulate your circuit.
+So you must always recheck your test cases before using it in order to correctly simulate your circuit.